EPA moves to restore rule on mercury from power plants

 “EEI’s member companies, and the electric power industry collectively, have invested more than $18 billion to install pollution control technologies to meet these standards,” Tom Kuhn, president of the lobbying firm, said in a statement.
 “Since 2010, our industry has reduced its mercury emissions by more than 91 percent, and we have seen a significant change in our nation’s energy mix, which is getting cleaner and cleaner every day.”

-Sen. Tom Carper (D-Del.), the chairman of the Senate Environment and Public Works Committee, said the announcement resolves whether the EPA should regulate mercury and other toxic air pollution.
+Democratic Sen. Tom Carper of Delaware, the chairman of the Senate Environment and Public Works Committee, said the announcement resolves whether the EPA should regulate mercury and other toxic air pollution.

 “When the previous administration chose to remove the legal underpinnings of the MATS rule, they ignored the irrefutable science on the devastating impacts that mercury has on children’s health,” Carper said.

-But Sen. Shelley Moore Capito (R-W. Va.), the committee's ranking Republican, warned the rule is part of Biden's goal “to shut down American coal plants.”
+But Sen. Shelley Moore Capito of West Virginia, the committee's ranking Republican, warned the rule is part of Biden's goal “to shut down American coal plants.”

-“We’ve experienced the damage these regulations have done across our country, including in West Virginia.
-It’s not surprising this administration is returning to these Obama-era rules, which resulted in coal facilities closed and the livelihoods of entire towns decimated," Capito said.
-“Worse, using the same flawed math behind the original MATS rule now indicates where this administration plans to go from here.”
+“We’ve experienced the damage these regulations have done across our country, including in West Virginia," Capito said.

 Follow Drew Costley on Twitter: @drewcostley.

-Note: This story has corrected the name of Panfil's organization to the Environmental Defense Fund, not the Environmental Defense Council.